Otto Meier Jr. records and papers, 1931-1979

 Abstract:

-Otto Meier, Jr., (1908-1979), professor emeritus of electrical engineering, taught at Duke University from 1934 to 1975.
+Otto Meier, Jr. taught at Duke University from 1934 to 1975.
 Meier's specialties were electrical machinery and control, illumination, explosives, nucleonics, and experimental nuclear physics.
-Meier was active in the Southeastern Electric Exchange; the American Institute of Electrical Engineers (ca. 1933-1963); Delta Epsilon Sigma (ca. 1931-1946); the Institute of Electrical and Electronics Engineers (ca. 1963-1971); the campus chapter of Tau Beta Pi (ca. 1948-1975); and the Engineers Club (Durham, N.C.).
-Meier was a consultant engineer with the Triangle Universities Nuclear Lab and helped to plan the facility.
-The collection contains correspondence, lecture and course notes, photographs, reports, minutes, newsletters, slides, lantern slides, black-and-white negatives, and other materials pertaining to professional organizations, regional utilities, faculty and university affairs, curriculum, and other subjects related to the College of Engineering, engineering student organizations, and the domestic use of nuclear power.
-English.
+Meier was also a consultant engineer with the Triangle Universities Nuclear Lab and helped to plan the facility.
+The collection contains correspondence; lecture and course notes; photographic material; reports; faculty council records; conference papers; and other materials pertaining to professional and student organizations, regional utilities, the School of Engineering, and the domestic use of nuclear power.

 Extent: